abhi3700/evm_contracts_auction/README.md

 ## About

-- **AuctionRepository** is the main contract that allows users to create auctions for asset like ERC20, ERC721, ERC1155, etc.
+- **AuctionRepository** is the main contract that allows asset owners to create auction (1 per ERC20 asset) for asset standards like ERC20, ERC721, ERC1155, etc.
-- **Auction** contract is a smart contract that allows users to:
+- **Auction** contract is a smart contract that allows users (assetOwner, bidder) to:

-  - bid for an asset, withdraw bid amount when expired (new bid is more than the highest bid) &
+  - bid for an asset,
   - withdraw the bid amount when a higher bid is placed.
+  - claim possession for the asset when the auction is over.
+  - reclaim the asset when the auction is over and no one has bid for the asset.

 - Auction SC contains all the logic & storage for bidding, withdrawing bid amount, etc.
 - The highest bidder automatically becomes the owner of the asset when the auction ends.